ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 Tests showed that it's not a problem to increase it to very high numbers.
 ### Antipattern Category
+General:Lack_of_documentation
 ### Keyword
 increase
 ### Note
+More documentation added, wrong values in existing documentation.

 ## Commit #516
 ### Hash